BhanuPrakashNani/Resume-Builder-Java/README.md

     and all other necessary options.

 2. Templates
     * Default Templates
       Having more number of default templates to chose from.
     * Custom Templates
       Allow the user to customize the template as required.

+3. File Formats
+    * Support for various file formats necessary have to be given for the project.
+      * .pdf

 # UML Diagram
 UML Diagram for the project.